Kan Singh Parihar: Early life and education

 Kan Singh Parihar was born on 30 August 1913 on Janmastami in Soorsagar, Jodhpur, Rajasthan, India in a Kshatriya Parihar family.
-When he was six years old his father Shri Chhog Singh Ji Parihar died in 1919 and he was raised by his mother Smt.
+In 1919, his father, Shri Chhog Singh Ji Parihar died, leaving him to be raised by his mother Smt.
 Murali Devi ji.
 Parihar had his primary education in Soorsagar.
-In year 1928 he joined Darbar High School.
-He completed his BA from Jaswant College, Jodhpur in 1933.
-In 1936 he received his law (LL.B.) degree from Banaras Hindu University and obtained first division.
+In 1928, he enrolled in Darbar High School.
+He obtained his BA from Jaswant College, Jodhpur in 1933.
+In 1936, he received his law (LL.B.) degree from Banaras Hindu University and obtained first division.

 Professional life

 Hon'ble Mr. Justice Kan Singh Parihar taking oath as a High Court Judge by the Hon'ble Governor of Rajasthan Sardar Shri Hukam Singh, Jodhpur 1964.

-In year 1936, he joined the bar at Jodhpur and joined a law practice with Sardar Shri Amolak Singh, a senior criminal lawyer.
-At the age of 23 he was the first lawyer from the all Kisan community of Marwar.
-In early 1938 he established his legal practice in Nagaur, Rajasthan.
+In 1936, he joined the bar at Jodhpur and joined a law practice with Sardar Shri Amolak Singh, a senior criminal lawyer.
+At the age of 23, he was the first lawyer from the all Kisan community of Marwar.
+In early 1938, he established his legal practice in Nagaur, Rajasthan.
 After practising successfully at Nagaur for seven years, he joined Marwar State Judicial Service in 1944 as a Haakim (Judge).
 Subsequently, he was appointed as Legal Remembrancer in the Marwar State's Law Department at Jodhpur.
 While working on this position he drafted Marwar Tenancy Act.
 1949 and Marwar Land Revenue Act.
 1949.
 The Acts declared all tenants in cultivatory possession as Khatedars (Land owners).

 Hon'ble Mr. Justice Kan Singh Parihar, Rajasthan High Court, Jodhpur, India - 1974.

 Hon'ble Mr. Justice Kan Singh Parihar in his chamber, Rajasthan High Court, Jodhpur, India-1974.

 Shri Kan Singh Parihar celebrating the Holi (festival of colours) at his residence with judges, lawyers, professors and citizens of Jodhpur in 1970.

 In the newly created State of Rajasthan Parihar was appointed as a Legal Remembrancer in the Law Department of Rajasthan.
 In 1953 he was appointed Government Advocate at Rajasthan High Court.
 He was later designated a Senior Advocate in the Supreme Court of India.
 He was elected unanimously president of Rajasthan Advocates Bar Association in 1962.
 In August 1964, he was elevated to the bench of the Rajasthan High Court where he served as a justice for 11 years until his retirement in August 1975.

 After his retirement, Parihar was offered the Chairmanship of National Tribunal at Jabalpur.
 He was also offered Chairmanship of Monopolies Trade Commission at New Delhi by the Prime Minister of India Indira Gandhi.

 In 1977 he was appointed Chairman of Emergency Excesses Inquiry Commission (The Kan Singh Commission) by the Rajasthan Government and again in 1979 he was appointed Vice Chancellor of University of Jodhpur (now Jai Narain Vyas University).